 American Legion Auxiliary sponsors a separate but similar program for young women called Girls State.

 At Boys State, participants learn the rights, privileges and responsibilities of franchised citizens.
 The training is objective and centers on the structure of city, county and state governments.
 Operated by students elected to various offices, Boys State activities include legislative sessions, court proceedings, law-enforcement presentations, assemblies, bands, choruses and recreational programs.

 Legion posts select high school juniors to attend the program.
 In most cases, individual expenses are paid by a sponsoring post, a local business or another community-based organization.

-Boys State programs currently exist in all Legion departments except Hawaii.
+Boys State programs currently exist in all Legion departments in the United States except Hawaii.
 As separate corporations, Boys State programs vary in content and method of procedure, but each adheres to the same basic concept: teaching government from the township to the state level.

 For more information:

 The American Legion, P.O.
 Box 1055, Indianapolis, IN 46206